 Every new chapter of Fortnite is a massive event.
 While seasonal changes bring plenty of minor tweaks and additions, it’s almost always when a new chapter rolls around that major overhauls or new mechanics are introduced.
-Fortnite Chapter 4 is no exception, and aside from the extreme changes the island has undergone, there’s one very important change to gameplay that will make a huge difference when going for that illusive victory royal (it isn’t easy to win Fortnite, after all).
+Fortnite Chapter 4 was no exception, and aside from the extreme changes the island underwent, it brought one very important change to gameplay that wmakes a huge difference when going for that illusive victory royal (it isn’t easy to win Fortnite, after all).

 Augments, well, augment the game.
 There are a few challenges that somewhat introduce what these are, but they leave out almost all the important details for you to find out on your own.
 Augments need to be considered, and deeply understood, not only for when you get them yourself but to know what new tricks your opponents could have up their sleeves.
 Before you get taken by surprise, here’s a complete breakdown of how to unlock augments and how they work in Fortnite.

 Augments, or Reality Augments, are essentially a new perk system introduced into Fortnite.
 There are currently 22 augments in the game, but with more to come in future updates.
 You can get access to multiple augments during a single match, but augments do not carry over after a match is finished, whether you win or lose.
 These perks can range from modifying certain weapon types to granting buffs for performing actions, and much more.
 There are no bad augments, so you will want to get as many as possible.
 Augments also have their own tab in your menu where you can see which ones you’ve had so far to track your progress using them all.

 How use Fortnite augments